5 Ebola Facts We Want You To Know

-Here at Nationwide Children’s, you will be seeing signs asking families to notify the receptionist immediately if within the past 21 days you have traveled to Guinea, Liberia, Sierra Leone or Mali or if you have had contact with someone suspected to have Ebola AND have any of the symptoms.
+Here at Nationwide Children’s, you will be seeing signs asking families to notify the receptionist immediately if within the past 21 days you have traveled to Guinea, Liberia or Sierra Leone or if you have had contact with someone suspected to have Ebola AND have any of the symptoms.

 Here are 5 things you need to know to better understand Ebola.